rosario/rosario.github.com/_posts/2013-11-10-kasper-theme-for-jekyll.md

 title: "Kasper - A theme for Jekyll"
 ---

-[Ghost](http://ghost.org) is a very interesting blogging platform written Node.js, and it features a good, simple and modern theme called Casper.
+[Ghost](http://ghost.org) is a very interesting blogging platform written in Node.js and it features a good, simple and modern theme called Casper.
 I really like Casper and I wanted to port it to Jekyll.
 The result is [Kasper](http://github.com/rosario/kasper).